javafa/javafa/README.md

 |GSM8k (5-shot)                   |75.89|

 ## Method
-- We were inspired by this [Sakana project](https://sakana.ai/evolutionary-model-merge/)
+- I was inspired by this [Sakana project](https://sakana.ai/evolutionary-model-merge/)

 ## Process
 This is a little bit tricky.